aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 | TTL attribute name | `expiration` | This can only be configured after your table is created if you're using AWS Console |

 ???+ tip "Tip: You can share a single state table for all functions"
     You can reuse the same DynamoDB table to store idempotency state.
-We add your `function_name` in addition to the idempotency key as a hash key.
+We add `module_name` and [qualified name for classes and functions](https://peps.python.org/pep-3155/) in addition to the idempotency key as a hash key.

 ```yaml hl_lines="5-13 21-23" title="AWS Serverless Application Model (SAM) example"
 Resources: